txje/Unicycler/README.md

 Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
 But unlike a naive scaffolding tool which operates on assembled _contigs_, Unicycler works on an assembly _graph_.
 This gives it much more information to complete assemblies and a lower risk of mistakes.

-Here are the steps it follows, in a bit more detail:
+Here is the process in a bit more detail:

 ### 1. Read correction